alexand7u/book/how-to-write-beautiful-code.md

 }
 ```
 Some of it is just because of how vim automatically spaces things, other parts is the style of code
-I saw when I learned it.
+is what I saw when I learned it.
 Another style of code could be something like:
 ```
 #include <iostream>
 using namespace std;